securitybunker/databunker.org/content/use-case/pseudonymization-vs-anonymization/text.md

 ---
-title: "How to implement pseudonymization without compromising security"
+#title: "How to implement pseudonymization without compromising security"
+title: "How to implement pseudonymization to meet GDPR requirements"
 weight: 5
 widget: textblock
 ---